stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

     showdown git://github.com/coreyti/showdown.git
 ```

 Bower lets you search for what you need.
+Were you to type `bower search backbone`, you would see quite a few results of various plug-ins and libraries.
 The above command confirmed that the library we want to use, Showdown, is in the Bower repository.
 Now, to install it:

 ```
 $ bower install showdown